libp2p/blog/src/_blog/cryptotls.md

 # A QUIC API for crypto/tls

 You might have heard us talk about this before: QUIC has become the most important transport in libp2p.
-For example, in the IPFS network, QUIC connections account for a whopping 80-90% of the connections. go-libp2p uses [quic-go](https://github.com/quic-go/quic-go), a QUIC implementation written in pure Go. quic-go doesn’t only power QUIC support in go-libp2p, but also in [Caddy](https://caddyserver.com/), a full-featured webserver (for its HTTP/3 support), [Adguard](https://github.com/AdguardTeam/AdGuardHome) (for providing DNS over QUIC), and in the synchronization tool [syncthing](https://github.com/syncthing/syncthing/), and [many other projects](https://github.com/quic-go/quic-go#projects-using-quic-go).
+For example, in the IPFS network, QUIC connections account for a whopping 80-90% of the connections. go-libp2p uses [quic-go](https://github.com/quic-go/quic-go), a QUIC implementation written in pure Go. quic-go not only powers QUIC support in go-libp2p, but also in [Caddy](https://caddyserver.com/), a full-featured webserver (for its HTTP/3 support), [Adguard](https://github.com/AdguardTeam/AdGuardHome) (for providing DNS over QUIC), and in the synchronization tool [syncthing](https://github.com/syncthing/syncthing/), and [many other projects](https://github.com/quic-go/quic-go#projects-using-quic-go).

 ## QUIC and TLS 1.3

 QUIC uses TLS 1.3 to secure the connection.
 There’s no such thing as an unencrypted QUIC connection!
-However, due to running on top of (the unreliable, unordered) UDP, QUIC's  interactions with the TLS stack is quite different from how a TLS connection on top of TCP would look like.
+However, due to running on top of UDP (unreliable and unordered), QUIC's interactions with the TLS stack differs from how a TLS connection on top of TCP would look like.
 The details are described in [RFC 9001](https://www.rfc-editor.org/rfc/rfc9001.html).
 When QUIC was standardized, it became a necessity for all TLS stacks across languages to expose new APIs.
-For the longest time, the Go standard library TLS package (crypto/tls) lacked an API for this purpose.
-We had no choice but to fork crypto/tls to add the required APIs ourselves.
+For the longest time, the Go standard library TLS package (crypto/tls) lacked an API for this purpose. quic-go had no choice but to fork crypto/tls to add the required APIs ourselves.

-To complicate matters, the quic-go API aimed to accept a regular `tls.Config` (the config struct used to configure the behavior of a TLS connection, defining, among others, the TLS certificates to use), not a type exposed by our TLS fork.
+To complicate matters, the quic-go API aimed to accept a regular `tls.Config` (the struct used to configure the behavior of a TLS connection, defining, among others, the TLS certificates to use), not a type exposed by our TLS fork.
 This was to ensure that users of the library didn't have to create separate configs for their TCP/TLS servers and their QUIC servers.
 This is a pretty common use case, e.g. when running HTTP/3 and HTTP/2 in parallel.
 To meet this requirement, we had to use the dreaded `unsafe` package to convert between `qtls.Config` and `tls.Config`.
 And since there was no guarantee that the layout of these structs would remain constant between Go releases (in fact, they did change quite frequently), we had to create a new fork of crypto/tls for every new Go version (every 6 months).

 This meant:

 1. A lot of extra effort for us every time a new Go version was released.
 Applying the changes to the fork could get quite complicated, if there were lots of changes in crypto/tls.
-2. Every time there was a secruity-related fix in crypto/tls, we had to ask our users to update to a new (patch) release of quic-go as well.
+2. Every time there was a security-related fix in crypto/tls, we had to ask our users to update to a new (patch) release of quic-go as well.
 3. Since we couldn’t know how crypto/tls would look in future Go versions, we had to restrict the Go versions that could be used to build quic-go.
-This lack of forwards-compatibility prompted regular complaints from users who weren’t familiar with the internals of quic-go.
+This lack of forwards-compatibility prompted regular complaints from users.

-This was not an ideal situation, but given the nature of QUIC, we had little choice.
+This was not an ideal situation, but given the benefits of QUIC, we had little choice.

 ## Solving the Problem once and for all